 One Week in the Region of Valencia

 While the region of the Valencian Community has been my home for the past 15+ years, planning new Spanish road trips still feels exciting for me.
 In this post, I will share a brief Valencia Road Trip Itinerary for those of you who plan to visit Valencia for a week and want to cross off your Spain Bucket list all of the local hidden gems.
-For a longer itinerary, you can combine this trip with my Castellon Road Trip, Valencia to Alicante Road Trip, or Madrid to Valencia Road Trip.
+For a longer itinerary, you can combine this trip with my Castellon Road Trip, Valencia to Alicante Road Trip, Valencia to Barcelona road trip, or Madrid to Valencia Road Trip.

 You might already know that Valencia is one of the top Spanish cities and the capital of the Valencian Community (or La Comunidad Valenciana in Spanish).
 The whole region of the Valencia Community is formed by three provinces – Valencia, Castellon, and Alicante.
 The capital of each province holds the same name.
 This Valencia Road Trip itinerary is mostly focused on top landmarks of Valencia and Castellon, to read more about Alicante, head to this other article of mine instead.